nicolaspercheron/sugarcrm-alpari-report-dashlet/README.md

-sugarcrm-alpari-report-dashlet
+AlpariReportDashlet
 ==============================

-SugarCRM dashlet that can display the results of the report.
+This is SugarCRM dashlet that can display the results of the report.

 The package can be found at package/ directory.
 You can install it using standard Module Loader mechanism.